-Survivor pension: The widow(er) pension is equal to 30% of the deceased's monthly average earnings in the 12 months before the disability began.
-If there is more than one widow, the pension is split equally among them.
+Survivor pension: The widow(er)'s pension is equal to 30% of the deceased's monthly average earnings in the last 12 months.
+If there is more than one widow, the pension is split equally.
 The pension is paid quarterly.

-The widow(er) pension ceases on remarriage if there are no dependent children.
+The widow(er)'s pension ceases on remarriage if there are no dependent children.